SALESFORCE’S EYE OF SAURON: SAN FRANCISCO’S NON-SATANIC HALLOWEEN RITUAL CONSPIRACY

 In October, some local wags circulated a petition asking that the tower project the “Eye of Sauron” from Tolkien’s Lord of the Rings books/Peter Jackson’s movies instead.

 They even claimed this would “unite the districts, strengthen the ties, and fortify the bridges.”
-Which was also what I promised to do in my petition to raise Emperor Norton from the dead via black magic on Halloween night, but okay.
+Which was also what I promised to do in my petition to raise Emperor Norton from the dead via black magic on Halloween night.

 Amazingly, this actually happened.
 The Eye of Sauron I mean, not my Norton idea (criminally).
 We really did get a giant, flaming, nine-story digital eyeball visible across almost the entire city for Halloween.
 And thus our grandparents ceded the “Greatest Generation” title forever hereafter.